Debt to Income Ratio

 About the qualifying ratio

-The second number in the ratio is the maximum percentage of your gross monthly income that can be applied to housing expenses and recurring debt together.
-Recurring debt includes credit card payments, car payments, child support, and the like.
+The second number is what percent of your gross income every month which can be applied to housing expenses and recurring debt together.
+For purposes of this ratio, debt includes payments on credit cards, auto/boat loans, child support, etcetera.

 Some example data:

 - Gross monthly income of $2,700 x .28 = $756 can be applied to housing

 - Gross monthly income of $2,700 x .36 = $972 can be applied to recurring debt plus housing expenses

 - Gross monthly income of $2,700 x .29 = $783 can be applied to housing

 - Gross monthly income of $2,700 x .41 = $1,107 can be applied to recurring debt plus housing expenses

 If you'd like to calculate pre-qualification numbers on your own income and expenses, feel free to use our Mortgage Loan Pre-Qualifying Calculator.

 Remember these are just guidelines.
 We'd be happy to help you pre-qualify to help you determine how large a mortgage you can afford.